-Cutting Edge Resumes Scanned Through Applicant Tracking Systems (ATS)
+Cutting Edge Resumes Scanned Through ATS (Applicant Tracking Systems)

 What is an Applicant Tracking System (ATS)?

-An applicant tracking system (ATS) is a software application that enables the electronic handling of recruitment needs.
+An applicant tracking system (ATS) is a "resume keyword search software" that enables the electronic handling of recruitment needs.
 An ATS can be implemented or accessed online on an enterprise or small business level, depending on the needs of the company and there is also free and open source ATS software available.
 You may also want to visit Wikipedia for more detailed information here.

 How do Applicant Tracking Systems (ATS) work?